 The Lingua Mater competition invites students and alumni to translate Cornell's Alma Mater into a different language and submit a video of the performed translation.
 The inaugural Lingua Mater competition took place in 2018 as part of Cornell's Global Grand Challenges Symposium.
 The top three student videos (Armenian, Chinese, and Hindi) received cash prizes.
 In the alumni category, the Cornell Club of Thailand won support of a local alumni event.
 Watch all previous years' winners below.

 2023 competition details

 Can you translate Cornell’s Alma Mater into your mother tongue (or a language you are learning/have learned at Cornell) and sing it?
-We invite you to translate “Far Above Cayuga’s Waters” and submit a video of you (and your friends!) performing it somewhere on any of Cornell’s campuses (if you are a student) or anywhere in the world (if you are an alum).
+We invite you to translate “Far Above Cayuga’s Waters” and submit a video of you (and your friends!) performing it somewhere on any of Cornell’s campuses or anywhere in the world.
+Are you on an education abroad program right now?
+Show us your Cornell love from afar.

 Translations do not need to be exact or perfectly in meter but should capture the feel and tune of our university’s Alma Mater.
 As is customary, include the first verse, refrain, second verse, and refrain in your video submission (for guidance, listen to a performance and read the lyrics).